cabforum/forum/SCWG-charter.md

 (4) evidence demonstrating that it meets the requirements of section 3(b)(4);

-(5) URL to public documentation explaining which list(s) of CA certificates or public keys, root store(s), or simliar mechanisms are used for determining whether a certificate chain is valid and trusted;
+(5) URL to public documentation explaining which list(s) of CA certificates or public keys, root store(s), or similar mechanisms are used for determining whether a certificate chain is valid and trusted;

 (6) URL to public documentation explaining the steps that Certificate Issuers need to take in order to have their CA certificates trusted or distrusted by the membership-qualifying software product; **_and_**

 (7) URL to public documentation explaining how to contact it regarding violations of the TLS BRs, security incidents, or other issues or concerns related to certificate validation by the membership-qualifying software product.

 **(d)** There is a mandatory six-month probationary period during which any representative of an Applicant must attend at least 30% of all SCWG teleconferences (not counting subcommittee meetings) and at least one SCWG face-to-face meeting (either physically or virtually).
-After successful completion of the mandatory probationary period and meeting all requirements of the Bylaws and section 3(a) or 3(b), an Applicant may become a Voting Member, if the SCWG determines by consensus among the Members during a Meeting or Teleconference, or upon the request of any Member that challenges the Applicant's adherence to all of the requirements of the Forum's Bylaws and section 3(a) or 3(b), by a Ballot among the Members.
+After successful completion of the mandatory probationary period and meeting all requirements of the Bylaws and section 3(a) or 3(b), an Applicant may become a Voting Member, if the SCWG determines by consensus among the Members during a Meeting or Teleconference, or upon the request of any Member that challenges the Applicant's adherence to all of the requirements of the Forum's Code of Conduct and section 3(a) or 3(b) of this Charter, by a Ballot among the Members.
 Acceptance by consensus shall be determined, or a Ballot of the Members shall be held, as soon as the Applicant indicates that it has presented all information required and has responded to all follow-up questions from the SCWG and the Applicant has complied with the requirements of Section 5.5 of the CA/Browser Forum Bylaws.

 **5. Ending SCWG Membership:** Members may resign from the SCWG at any time.
 Resignation or other form of membership termination does not prevent a Member from potentially having continuing obligations, under the Forum's IPR Policy or any other document.